Eik-Lab/LedArt_Project/README.md

 ## Usage

 ### Installing libraries
-FastLED
+FastLED,
-Adafruit NeoPixel
+Adafruit NeoPixel,
-Adafruit NeoMatrix
+Adafruit NeoMatrix,
 ## What to do